number571/go-peer/cmd/hidden_lake/applications/remoter/README.md

 The `Hidden Lake Remoter` this is a service that provides the ability to make remote calls on the anonymous network core (HLS) with theoretically provable anonymity.

 > [!CAUTION]
-> This application can be extremely dangerous if the F2F option is disabled in the HLS application or if a private key known to many is used.
+> This application can be extremely dangerous.
 Use HLR with caution.

 > More information about HLR in the [habr.com/ru/articles/830130](https://habr.com/ru/articles/830130/ "Habr HLR")